sazare/tpu/README.md

 3) Commonlisp constructs for control flows.

-* Whether the translation is correct was checked by comparing the result of examples whth the book's results,
+* Whether the translation is correct was checked by comparing the result of examples with the book's results,